ubicucsd/crash_course/source/9_1_Clustering.md

   I. Select K centers randomly (or slightly less randomly, like [farthest first traversal](https://en.wikipedia.org/wiki/Farthest-first_traversal).

   II.
-Expectation step: Assign a responsibility (a likelyhood) for each point in respect to each cluster.
+Expectation step: Assign a responsibility (a likelihood) for each point in respect to each cluster.
 Basically, the closer a point is to a center the higher the likelyhood of that point.
 This can be calculated in a variety of ways, but the main idea is that it is some function relating the distance from a point to a center to the distances between all points and that center to see if it is much closer or further than other points

   III.
-Maximization step: compute new cluster centers by using a **weighted** average of the points based on the likelyhoods calculated in step II.
+Maximization step: compute new cluster centers by using a **weighted** average of the points based on the likelihoods calculated in step II.

 #### Code:
   Let's go ahead and see what will happen with our blobs and circles under this clustering algorithm: